ory/oathkeeper/docs/docs/api-access-rules.md

 }
 ```

-## Upstream Transport Configuration
+## Client TLS Transport

-Upstreams are often protected by SSL certificates trusted by the SSL root servers, but what if you want to run your upstream infrastructure using self-signed certificates?
-Use the `certs` attribute to specifiy the certificate files to append to the Root Certificate Authority (CA) of the upstream transport.
-Upstream transport is cached to reduce IO overhead at scale.
-The upstream transport certificate will automatically update if the certificate file path is changed.
+In case you want to enable TLS connections to services protected by a self-signed certificate you will very likely need to setup your own custom certificates.
+Through the `client_tls` configuration you can set custom certificates that will be used by oathkeeper to connect to other services such as the upstream service, authorizers, authenticators, and mutators.
+The certificates are cached in memory to reduce latency, you can set the cache expiration conditions through the `cache` configuration or disable caching entirely.
+NOTE: Caching is enabled by default.

 Use the `cache.refresh_frequency` to test once every `1000` requests for a certificate file size or modification timestamp change.
 Setting the value to 0 will disable the refresh on a frequency functionality, but retrain the update on file path change functionality.